Molly on the Shore

-"in setting Molly on the Shore, I strove to imbue the accompanying parts that made up the harmonic texture with a melodic character not too unlike that of the underlying reel tune.
+in setting Molly on the Shore, I strove to imbue the accompanying parts that made up the harmonic texture with a melodic character not too unlike that of the underlying reel tune.
 Melody seems to me to provide music with initiative, wheras [sic] rhythm appears to me to exert an enslaving influence.
 For that reason I have tried to avoid regular rhythmic domination in my music - always excepting irregular rhythms, such as those of Gregorian Chant, which seem to me to make for freedom.
-Equally with melody, I prize discordant harmony, because of the emotional and compassionate sway it exerts".
+Equally with melody, I prize discordant harmony, because of the emotional and compassionate sway it exerts.

 The wind band edition of "Molly on the Shore" mostly features the woodwind section of the band, especially the clarinets and saxophones.
-The opening clarinet solo is a common audition excerpt in the key of B-flat major for clarinet, or concert A-flat major for C Flute or Bassoon.
+The opening clarinet solo is a common audition excerpt for that instrument.